AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/5-work-and-people-charts.md

 jira: KT-10028
 exl-id: 630235a5-0e11-4d94-9210-49ea6e80b48d
 ---
-# Understand work and people charts in [!UICONTROL Enhanced Analytics]
+# Understand work and people charts

 Work charts show you activity from the project and task perspective, while People charts show you activity from the perspective of a home team.